Reno Earth Day CelebrationIdlewild Park - Sunday, April 22, 2018

-The 2016 Reno Earth Day celebration in Idlewild Park will be on Sunday, April 24, from 11 a.m. to 6 p.m.
+The 2018 Reno Earth Day celebration in Idlewild Park will be on Sunday, April 22, from 11 a.m. to 6 p.m.
 Admission to this family-friendly event is free.
-You'll enjoy many environmentally-friendly vendors and information booths, lots of great food and drink, live music, opportunities to participate, and more.
+You'll enjoy many environmentally-friendly vendors and information booths, lots of great food and drink, live music, opportunities to participate, a bunch of activities for kids, and more.
 Idlewild Park is just west of downtown Reno, between Idlewild Drive and the Truckee River.

 Reno Earth Day Theme Areas and Special Programs

-There will be theme areas for numerous different interests at Reno Earth Day.
+At Reno Earth Day, there will be special topic and theme areas for numerous different interests at Reno Earth Day.